Action plans activated

-Launching in March 2022 with a national cinema tour of special event screenings, Regenerating Australia will be supported by hundreds of community screening events and design workshops, plus an exciting funding challenge with a $2 million ‘solutions fund’ from WWF-Australia to build a thriving Regeneration Network.
+Launched in March 2022 with a national cinema tour of special event screenings, Regenerating Australia is being supported by hundreds of community screening events and design workshops, plus an exciting funding challenge with a $2 million ‘solutions fund’ from WWF-Australia to build a thriving Regeneration Network.

 And you’re invited to be part of it.